idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/vectorpostprocessors.md

 ## Types of VectorPostprocessors

+The operation defined in the `::compute...` routine is applied at various locations depending on the VectorPostprocessor type.

-ElementVectorPostprocessor: operate on each element
+ElementVectorPostprocessor: operates on each element

-NodalVectorPostprocessor: operate on each node
+NodalVectorPostprocessor: operates on each node

-SideVectorPostprocessor: operate on boundaries
+SideVectorPostprocessor: operates on each element side on a boundary

-InternalSideVectorPostprocessor: operate on internal element sides
+InternalSideVectorPostprocessor: operates on internal element sides

 GeneralVectorPostprocessor: operates once per execution